-The main differences between a first and third-party cookie include:
+The main differences between first and third-party cookies include:

-- First-party cookies are available to the domain that created it.
-A third-party cookie accessible on any website that load the third-party server’s code
+- Cookie availability: First-party cookies are available to the domain that created it.
+A third-party cookie is accessible on any website that loads the third-party server’s code.

 - Browser support/blocking: First-party cookies are supported by all browsers and can be blocked or deleted by the user.
 Third-party cookies are supported by all browsers, but many are blocking the creation of third-party cookies by default.
 Users are also taking matters into their own hands and deleting third-party cookies on their own.